QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 familiar languages.
 For projects requiring GIS integration or large-scale simulations, tools such as GAMA or MASON might be more appropriate.
-If scientific computing and graph theory related content are needed in the modeling process, it is more appropriate to use the MESA package
+If scientific computing and graph theory related content are needed in the modeling process, it is more appropriate to use the MESA package.
-@project_mesa_team_mesa_nodate.

 === Building Philosophy of ABM